pangpang20/gaussdb-python/docs/api/objects.rst

     .. autoattribute:: backend_pid
     .. autoattribute:: vendor

-        Normally it is `PostgreSQL`; it may be different if connected to a different database.
+        Normally it is `GaussDB`; it may be different if connected to a different database.

         .. versionadded:: 3.1